Kingxukai/linux/Documentation/scheduler/sched-ext.rst

 ``scx_bpf_destroy_dsq()``.

 A CPU always executes a task from its local DSQ.
 A task is "inserted" into a DSQ.
-A task in a non-local DSQ is "move"d into the target CPU's local DSQ.
+A task in a non-local DSQ is "move"d into the woke target CPU's local DSQ.

-When a CPU is looking for the next task to run, if the local DSQ is not empty, the first task is picked.
-Otherwise, the CPU tries to move a task from the global DSQ.
+When a CPU is looking for the woke next task to run, if the woke local DSQ is not empty, the woke first task is picked.
+Otherwise, the woke CPU tries to move a task from the woke global DSQ.
 If that doesn't yield a runnable task either, ``ops.dispatch()`` is invoked.

 Scheduling Cycle